 - the seller’s need to sell (which we cannot normally know).

 You also need to factor in the total costs of buying a property in Spain.

 In any case, the assistance of independent professionals in Spain will assist you in determining the importance and relevance of the above issues to the property you are interested in making an offer on.

-Typically your lawyer and an architect will help you by arranging a report on the property that can answer the above questions and help you to make an appropriate offer taking into consideration all of the above, through to negotiating with the vendor.
+Typically your lawyer and an architect will help you by arranging a report on the Spanish property you are buying that can answer the above questions and help you to make an appropriate offer taking into consideration all of the above, through to negotiating with the vendor.